Sichuan Peppercorn

 Pro Tip

-Dry roasting before grinding to intensify aroma
+Dry roasting to intensify numbing sensation and release aromatics

 Storage